RubenDijk/3D-Printer-Creality-Ender-3/README.md

 ### Installation (split config):

 1. Copy the files and place them in the correct location.
-2. If necessary, customize the following files with ip-address, API, smartplug name. printer properties
+2. If necessary, customize the following files:
+    * entities/octoprints/ender3.yaml: ip-address, API, printer name, printer properties
+    * entities/cameras/ender3_cam.yaml: still_image_url, mjpeg_url, name, platform if necessary depends on with camera you used.
+    * entities/switches/ender3_shutdown.yaml: change 'switch.smartplug_relay' it to your own switch
+    * entities/rest_commands/rest_cmd_ender3.yaml: url and X-Api-Key
 3. After doing this check if your configuration (HA) is still valid.
-4. Copy the content from the folders to the correct folders
-5. Reboot HA and you are ready to go.
+4. Reboot HA and you are ready to go.

 ### configuration.yaml (no split config)
 * [Check readme non split](https://github.com/RubenDijk/ender3-home-assistant/blob/master/readme_non_split.md/)